decretist/ICMCL17/proceedings/ICMCL17.md

 or lemmatization, in a Python program.[^7] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
-In this case, I am using a model trained on the LASLA corpus of 1.7 million words or tokens of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.
+In this case, PIE uses a model trained on the LASLA corpus of 1.7 million words or tokens of classical Latin, each annotated with lemma, part of speech, and other morphological and syntactic information.
 (If the term large language model or the acronym LLM sound familiar, they